bhavana-holla/AI_maze_solver/README.md

 * Implements the Depth-First Search (DFS) algorithm to find a path from the start to the goal.
 * It uses a stack (LIFO structure) to explore the maze.
 The algorithm marks cells as visited and backtracks if a dead end is reached.

-* The process includes:
+* The process includes:<br>
 Base Cases:
 1. If the current position is out of bounds or a wall, return None.
-2. If the current position is the goal, return the path taken to reach it.
+2. If the current position is the goal, return the path taken to reach it.<br>

 Exploration:
 1. Add the current position to the path and mark it as visited.
-2. Recursively call DFS on adjacent cells (up, down, left, right).
+2. Recursively call DFS on adjacent cells (up, down, left, right).<br>

 Backtracking:
 1. If the search does not find a solution, it removes the current position from the path and backtracks to explore other paths.

 #### solve_maze(maze):
 * This function initializes the starting and goal positions and calls the DFS algorithm.
-* It stores the resulting path (if found) and calls the visualize_maze function to display the maze and the solution.
+* It stores the resulting path (if found) and calls the visualize_maze function to display the maze and the solution.<br>

-Example Usage:
+Example Usage:<br>
-To run the maze solver, simply execute: python maze_solver.py
+To run the maze solver, simply execute:<br>
+python maze_solver.py<br>

 #### Modify the maze variable in the code to test different maze configurations.
 The solver will visualize the provided maze and the path found.